kjosib/sophie/README.md

 Some things are going well:

 * Sophie has type-safe asynchronous message-passing concurrency.
-Sort of.
-(A type-safe message-queue and console-agent work.)
 * Sophie has Turtle-graphics!
-(See [here](https://github.com/kjosib/sophie/blob/main/examples/turtle.sg) for examples.)
+(See [here](https://github.com/kjosib/sophie/blob/main/examples/turtle/turtle.sg) for examples.)
 * Sophie is interactive!
-See [this guessing game](https://github.com/kjosib/sophie/blob/main/examples/guess_the_number.sg) as an example.
+See [this guessing game](https://github.com/kjosib/sophie/blob/main/examples/games/guess_the_number.sg) as an example.
 * The new type-checker gives excellent feedback and cannot be fooled.
 Through abstract interpretation it completely rules out *type* errors.
   (Domain errors, such as division by zero, are still possible.)
 * The module system got an upgrade: there is now a notion of a system-package and the beginnings of a standard library.